open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

 To create the application package for an app, first initialize a `package.json` file in a new directory.
 Application packages should by convention be placed in `src/apps/<APP_NAME>`, but technically they may be placed anywhere in the `src` directory.

-All pioneer packages are node packages to benefit from (p-)npm's dependency management.
+All Trails packages are node packages to benefit from (p-)npm's dependency management.
 Create a very simple [`package.json`](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) such as this:

 ```jsonc